hackerspacesg/s3cam/README.md

 After trying <https://github.com/rgrp/s3-bucket-listing> & writing
 <https://github.com/kaihendry/s3listing>, I realised you can make a Web
 interface to an S3 bucket if you carefully use prefixes.
-The prefixes in our case our YYYY-MM-DD.

 # Backup of old camera snapshots